Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Step 5: Optimize & Test

-A clash of clans base layout is never truly finished.
+A Clash of Clans base layout is never truly finished.
 Gaming Diary recommends this optimization cycle:

 Test Phase: Use friendly challenges within your clan to test your layout against:

-Yeti-based attacks
+Yeti-based attacks.

-Hybrid attacks (Hogs + Miners)
+Hybrid attacks (Hogs + Miners).

-Air attacks (Dragons, Electro Dragons)
+Air attacks (Dragons, Electro Dragons).

-Queen Charge attacks
+Queen Charge attacks.

 Analysis Phase: After 10-15 friendly challenges, identify patterns: